nanopore-wgs-consortium/NA12878/README.md

    7. Department of Computer Science, University of Toronto, Toronto, Canada
    8. Michael Smith Laboratories, University of British Columbia, Vancouver, Canada

+## Background

+We have sequenced the NA12878 (Ceph/Utah pedigree) human genome reference standard on the Oxford Nanopore MinION using 1D ligation kits (450 bp/s) on R9.4 chemistry (FLO-MIN106).